 Led by Joshua Briggs, the dispute resolution team’s achievements are highlighted in the Legal 500 law firm guide.
 We can say with the utmost confidence that our work is comparable to that of large city law firms, but without the city cost.
 We offer excellent value for money without compromising on quality.

-From complex shareholder, director and partnership disputes to renewable energy disputes our work has led to judgments in the Supreme Court, the Court of Appeal, the High Court and the County Court as well as settlements through means of ADR.
+From complex shareholder, director, and partnership disputes to renewable energy dispute our work has led to judgments in the Supreme Court, the Court of Appeal, the High Court and the County Court as well as settlements through means of ADR.

 We will adopt a strategic approach from the outset and always seek a resolution for your business via the least disruptive and most cost-efficient route.